 If you find these cognitive techniques challenging but useful, it can be helpful to consult an objective person, such as a licensed counselor.
 Someone that won’t add to the anxiety but can coach you toward the personal growth you so desire.

-Marci Payne, MA, LPC offers anxiety counseling services for men, women, and teens in Independence MO (and surrounding Blue Springs and Lee’s Summit area).
-Schedule free 15-minute phone consult with me and take a step toward finding a new way to manage your anxiety and worry better.
+Marci Payne, MA, LPC offers anxiety counseling services for adults and teens in Independence MO (and surrounding Blue Springs and Lee’s Summit area).
+Schedule free 15-minute phone consult with me and take a step toward finding a new way to manage your anxiety better.